vhermecz/festime/PRIVACY.md

 - their request is more likely to be addressed (less likely to be considered spam)

 ## Sharing of data with 3rd party services

+User data is only shared with our technology providers (AWS, Sentry) and only for operational reasons.

 The app's backend is hosted on [AWS](http://aws.amazon.com/console/).
 No user data is persisted besides the AWS cloud.